Oil dips on demand fears as OPEC+ considers output increase

 Analysts estimate that U.S. gasoline stockpiles fell by 900,000 barrels and crude oil inventories by 2.3 million barrels in the week to July 10, a preliminary Reuters poll showed.

-Source: Reuters (Additional reporting by Sonali Paul in Melbourne and Shu Zhang in Singapore; Editing by David Goodman)
+Source: Reuters (Additional reporting by Sonali Paul in Melbourne and Shu Zhang in Singapore; Editing by David Goodman and Louise Heavens)